ressu-coding-club/tic-tac-toe/README.md

 # Tic-Tac-Toe
-This repository is designated for developing Ressu Programming Club's Tic-Tac-Toe game with Python.
+The repository dedicated to developing Ressu Coding Club's Tic-Tac-Toe game with Python